CliMA/ClimaOcean.jl/docs/src/vertical_grids.md

 The final depth we get is greater or equal from what we prescribed via the keyword argument `depth` and also the total number of faces depends on the stretching law.

-The two grids below have constant 20-meter spacing for the top 120 meters and then we apply power-law stretching.
+The two grids below have constant 20-meter spacing for the top 120 meters.
+We prescribe to both `depth = 750` meters and we apply power-law stretching for depths below 120 meters.
-The bigger the power-law stretching factor is, the further does the last face go beyond the prescribed depth and/or with less cells.
+The bigger the power-law stretching factor is, the further the last face goes beyond the prescribed depth and/or with less total number of cells.

 ```@example vgrids
-using ClimaOcean

 depth = 750
 surface_layer_Δz = 20
 surface_layer_height = 120